ferdium/ferdium-app/CONTRIBUTING.md

 Please make sure you are conforming to the `engines` requirements used by the developers/contributors as specified in the [`package.json`](./package.json#engines) and [`recipes/package.json`](./recipes/package.json#engine) files.

-Currently, these are the combinations of system dependencies that work for MacOS/Linux/Windows:
+Currently, these are the combinations of system dependencies that work for MacOS/Linux/Windows.
+Versions are pinned down to the patch number so ensure you have the exact matching versions installed and in use.

 ```bash
 # Note: 'jq' is not a required system dependency; its only here to show the combined output of versions needed